ICSE Class 10th English Language SOLVED Specimen Paper 2023

 An ignorant crowd which has a right to choose from a number of options can inflict more damage to the state than a well–educated Monarch or Dictator.
 Only when people are totally prepared to be responsible for their actions, democracy will prove itself as the most efficient way of running a nation.
 Until then it remains a false Utopia.

-Against the statement: In today‘s era just recall the ancient Greek democracy which only considered its citizens to be Athenian men of age (thus excluding women, children, slaves and anyone who was not Athenian).
+In today‘s era just recall the ancient Greek democracy which only considered its citizens to be Athenian men of age (thus excluding women, children, slaves and anyone who was not Athenian).
 And compare it with today‘s democracy where everyone has a right to vote and get represented in the political party as a candidate to fight in elections.

 During olden days great philosophers and thinkers like Aristotle and Plato thought about educating the masses by educating their minds and by giving them the power through education.
 For that, they had to democratize the governments.